29th Infantry Division (United States): England

-Operation Overlord
+Normandy

 D-Day of Operation Neptune, the cross-channel invasion of Normandy, finally came on 6 June 1944.
 Neptune was the assault phase of the larger Operation Overlord, codename for the Allied campaign to liberate France from the Germans.
 The 29th Infantry Division sent the 116th Infantry to support the western flank of the veteran 1st Infantry Division's 16th Infantry at Omaha Beach.